 So, based on the above formula, the ROE for Euronet Worldwide is:

 9.7% = US$144m ÷ US$1.5b (Based on the trailing twelve months to September 2021).

 The 'return' is the profit over the last twelve months.
 That means that for every $1 worth of shareholders' equity, the company generated $0.10 in profit.

 Why Is ROE Important For Earnings Growth?

 At first glance, Euronet Worldwide's ROE doesn't look very promising.
-Next, when compared to the average industry ROE of 18%, the company's ROE leaves us feeling even less enthusiastic.
-Therefore, it might not be wrong to say that the five year net income decline of 8.1% seen by Euronet Worldwide was probably the result of it having a lower ROE.
-We reckon that there could also be other factors at play here.
-For instance, the company has a very high payout ratio, or is faced with competitive pressures.
+Next, when compared to the average industry ROE of 17%, the company's ROE leaves us feeling even less enthusiastic.
+Therefore, it might not be wrong to say that the five year net income decline of 9.7% seen by Euronet Worldwide was probably the result of it having a lower ROE.
+However, there could also be other factors causing the earnings to decline.
+Such as - low earnings retention or poor allocation of capital.

-So, as a next step, we compared Euronet Worldwide's performance against the industry and were disappointed to discover that while the company has been shrinking its earnings, the industry has been growing its earnings at a rate of 13% in the same period.
+That being said, we compared Euronet Worldwide's performance with the industry and were concerned when we found that while the company has shrunk its earnings, the industry has grown its earnings at a rate of 16% in the same period.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.